New York Times reveals that Trump paid $750 in federal income tax in 2016

 “Ultimately, Mr. Trump has been more successful playing a business mogul than being one in real life,” the report says.
 It found that that Trump has been strikingly unsuccessful in business since the 1990s, even as he sold himself as a fabulously rich dealmaker.
 His appearance on the reality show The Apprentice netted him $427.4 million in licensing and endorsement deals.
 But Trump “invested much of that in a collection of businesses, mostly golf courses, that in the years since have steadily devoured cash—much as the money he secretly received from his father financed a spree of quixotic overspending that led to his collapse in the early 1990s,” the Times reports.

-The report also noted that Trump has hundreds in millions of loans coming due in the next few years.
+The report also noted that Trump has hundreds of millions in loans coming due in the next few years.
 As Mother Jones‘ Russ Choma has reported, this $500 million in debt could threaten his personal assets and pose a ethical minefield if he is reelected.
 The story also details Trump’s efforts to write off his family’s 50,000-square-foot mansion as an investment property, paying questionable consulting fees to Ivanka Trump, and claiming deductions for expenses such as $70,000 worth of hairstyling.

 Trump disputed the Times scoop at a news conference Sunday, but provided no specifics.
 “It’s fake news,” he said.
 “It’s totally fake news.”
 He refused to answer a question about how much federal income tax he’s paid.
 “I’ve paid a lot and I’ve paid a lot of state income taxes too,” he said.
 Trump claimed, as he has continuously since 2016, that he has not released his taxes because he is under IRS audit.
 “It will all be revealed,” he promised.
 “It’s gonna come out after the audit.“